 Chocolate Almond Butter Muffins are fluffy and chocolatey with hints of almond butter and creamy chocolate chips.
 Extra nutrition is packed in with oatmeal, flaxseed and wheat germ.

 We have been in a muffin phase over here at my house.
 It started with trying to figure out nutritious food my husband could bring with him on the road.
 Food that didn’t need to be heated and was extremely easy.
 You see my husband is a truck driver, driving for trade shows.
 He needs simplicity and I need to know he is eating well.
 I came up with a pretty decent list and I had him circle what he felt would work best.
 Muffins definitely ranked towards the top for him.
-So I had a mission to come up with a great tasting muffin that I felt good about him eating.
-What I came up with is my Happy Morning Blueberry Muffin (coming soon).

 These beauties have become a staple in our house when we want a quick and easy breakfast or as a dessert when the chocolate cravings hit.
 Don’t let the amount of baking powder scare you.
 It aids in creating beautifully fluffy muffins.
 Bake a batch and share with friends.
 They will love you for it.